September 23 – November 30, 2017

-Maria Pinińska-Bereś is one of the most outstanding female sculptors of the second half of the twentieth century, and the precursor of women art in Poland.
+Maria Pinińska-Bereś was one of the most outstanding female sculptors of the second half of the twentieth century, and the precursor of women’s art in Poland.
 Known mostly for her subtle, pink works that are very personal and ironic at the same time.

-Marii Pinińskiej-Bereś performances represented the entire array of gestures characteristic of ephemeral art which was developing with so much power during the second half of the last century.
-In her events she combined personal and feminine threads with more universal comments on art, politics, or nature.
-But what they all have in common is very cosy atmosphere, clear structure and attention to particular components of the event, such as the attire or the setting.
-Hence, as a performer Maria Pinińska-Bereś drew on her experience of a sculptor, and items used during the events often became installations which she exhibited later.
+Maria Pinińska-Bereś’s performances represented the entire array of gestures characteristic of ephemeral art which was developing with so much power during the second half of the last century.
+In her events, she combined personal and feminine threads with more universal comments on art, politics, or nature.
+But what they all have in common is a very cozy atmosphere, clear structure, and attention to particular components of the event, such as the attire or the setting.
+Hence, as a performer, Maria Pinińska-Bereś drew on her experience as a sculptor, and items used during the events often became installations that she exhibited later.

-The exhibition and the book have been financed by the Ministry of Culture and National Heritage
+The exhibition and the publication were financed by the Ministry of Culture and National Heritage.